Chart Color Schemes

 Campsie - South performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-University qualification levels in Campsie - South are at 33.2%, slightly below the Greater Sydney average of 38.0%.
-Bachelor degrees are the most common at 22.1%, followed by postgraduate qualifications (9.5%) and graduate diplomas (1.6%).
-Vocational pathways account for 23.5% of qualifications among those aged 15+.
+University qualification levels in Campsie - South stand at 33.2%, slightly below Greater Sydney's average of 38.0%.
+Bachelor degrees are the most common, at 22.1%, followed by postgraduate qualifications (9.5%) and graduate diplomas (1.6%).
+Vocational pathways make up 23.5% of qualifications among those aged 15 and above - advanced diplomas account for 12.7% and certificates for 10.8%.

 Frequently Asked Questions - Education